We will be a community rich in opportunities to eliminate poverty and allow all people to achieve financial stability and success

 It matters because 15% of Jackson County households are in poverty.
 21% of households (ALICE) struggle to remain above the poverty level.

 What we’re doing – Supporting these programs helps families and individuals become or stay financially stable.
 For instance, our support of the Volunteer Income Tax Assistance Program resulted in a return of $4.4 million to low-income households in 2016.

 Domestic Violence Shelter Program – AWARE

 An emergency shelter that provides safe, temporary housing for women and their children who have experienced domestic violence.
-Last year 462 women received housing, food and other resources.
+Last year over 500 women and children received housing, food and other resources.

 Various financial stability programs including debt reduction and home ownership education that promote financial independence and self-sufficiency.
 86% of participants showed a knowledge gain regarding financial management through Financial Freedom Classes.

 Our IMPACT – The paycheck went just as quickly as it came.
 Rent, car, lights, groceries, all the different things Helen’s three children needed and so on, each claiming their piece of the pie.
 Their were extra slices left over all the…

 Volunteer Income Tax Assistance Program – Community Action Agency

 An IRS sponsored program providing free income tax preparation to low-to-mid income tax payers.
 The VITA program served 6000 Jackson residents last year and returned more than $4.5 million to Jackson County.